Artie258/MudaeAutoBot/README.md

-Please Gif Star ??
-Stars make me happy.
-I'm open to design automation for other games (doesn't have to be a discord game) just let me know
 # Regading Forking
 I have seen many users fork this repo.
 I do not mind forks but I really would like to state that github is a public space and that any user who forks this repo is ultimatly can be found by all the various users that frequent this repo.